 Action is taken by the NPAC SMS personnel to delete an LRN for a service provider.

-The NPAC SMS sends an M-DELETE request to itself in order to delete the local serviceProvLRN object.
+The NPAC SMS sends a local request to itself in order to delete the local serviceProvLRN object.

 Check the subscriptions database to see if subscriptions exist with this LRN that have a status other than “old” or “canceled.”
 Also, check if any Number Pool Blocks exist with this LRN.
 If so, terminate processing at this point.

-The NPAC SMS receives the M-Delete response indicating whether the serviceProvLRN object was deleted successfully.

 If the serviceProvLRN object was deleted, the NPAC SMS sends an M-DELETE request to all Local SMS(s) for the serviceProvLRN object.

 The Local SMS(s) responds by sending an M-Delete response indicating whether the serviceProvLRN object was deleted successfully.